 How many people are emigrating post Brexit?

-Paul Arthur, Director of UK-based The Emigration Group, which specialises in Australia and New Zealand immigration, says: “We saw a six-fold increase in enquiries on the Friday of the referendum and a three-fold increase over that first weekend, as people reacted to the shock announcement and struggled to understand what was happening.”
+Paul Arthur, director of UK-based The Emigration Group says “we saw a six-fold increase in enquiries on the Friday of the referendum and a three-fold increase over that first weekend, as people reacted to the shock announcement and struggled to understand what was happening.”

 Paul Arthur says, “Clients want to live in a country with economic stability, job security and opportunities for the future, particularly for their children.”